 The basal ganglia help initiate and smooth out muscle movements, suppress involuntary movements, and coordinate changes in posture.

-Chorea and athetosis occur in Huntington disease Huntington Disease Huntington disease is a hereditary disease that begins with occasional involuntary jerking or spasms, then progresses to more pronounced involuntary movements (chorea and athetosis), mental... read more , a hereditary degenerative disorder.
+Chorea and athetosis occur in Huntington disease Huntington Disease Huntington disease is a hereditary disease that causes random, flowing movements that are involuntary and cannot be suppressed (called chorea).
+Sometimes a muscle or a group of muscles jerk... read more , a hereditary degenerative disorder.
 Huntington disease is the most common degenerative disorder that causes chorea.

 Chorea may also occur in the following:

 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , such as lupus (systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , such as lupus (systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more )

 A high blood sugar level (hyperglycemia)